ErniW/Arduino-IMU-and-AHRS-tests/README.md

 **Why it's deprecated?**
 1. The newer version of board has a different sensor but still no access to interrupt pin.
 2. Without interrupts it's impossible to compute delta time along with Bluetooth LE communication.
 It still relies on polling method.
-3. Let's be honest - the first time I got it, the library was unusable and my example usage is more like a failed attempt to make it work, stopped wasting my time at some point.
+3. Let's be honest - the first time I got it, the library was unusable and my example usage is more like a failed attempt to make it work, eventually stopped wasting my time on this at some point.
 4. In 2025 there are probably better alternatives.
 For example - equivalent board form adafruit includes Li-Po battery unit.

+### Some info:
+- The X and Y axes are inversed. (requires confirmation)
+- The code is deprecated but the IMU example still works.
+- Arduino equivalent of Adafruit AHRS libraries are confusing.

+### What must be fixed:
+- For some (probably stupid) reasons I can't set reversed unit conversion to fit motioncal requirements.
+Send a pull request if you can fix this.

 ## BNO055
 ### Calibration: